(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 Bernard Lawrence "Bernie" Madoff was an American financier who served as the Chairman of Nasdaq in the early 1990s.
 He was as ‘establishment’ as establishment gets.
 He was universally respected and trusted by investors, regulators and government.
 He abused this trust to execute the largest Ponzi scheme in history, defrauding thousands of investors out of US$64.8 bn over the course of at least 17 years, possibly longer.

 Madoff built his reputation as a pioneer of electronic trading.
-The trading platforms developed by he and his brother attracted massive order flow by the late 1980s.
+The trading platforms he developed with his brother attracted massive order flow by the late 1980s.
 He and four other Wall Street firms processed about half of the New York Stock Exchange's order flow.
 At that time, he was making about US$100 million a year and many believed that his market-making business gave him unique insights into market activity.

 In the early 1990s, or possibly much earlier, Madoff began to exploit this perception of trading insight and began to switch from market making to taking money from investors.